Suzuki Motor Factory Journey Of All Time

 GT750 motorcycle debuts with a two-stroke liquid cooled straight-three engines.

-Suzuki's production motocrosser, the TM400, arrives to Participate in the 500cc Motocross World Championship racing class
+Suzuki's production motocrosser, the TM400, arrives to Participate in the 500cc Motocross World Championship racing class.

 Suzuki rider Roger De Coster Becomes the World Motocross Champion 500cc class on his 396cc machine factory RN71, while teammate (and fellow Belgian) Joel Robert Becomes 250cc class champion.